-United Philanthropy Forum’s first-ever 2017 Key Metrics for Philanthropy-Serving Organizations report provides comprehensive benchmarking data and analyses on the governance, finances, membership, services and programs, and operations of regional and national philanthropy-serving organizations (PSOs).
+United Philanthropy Forum’s 2018 Key Metrics for Philanthropy-Serving Organizations report provides comprehensive benchmarking data and analyses on the finances, membership, services and programs, operations, and governance of regional and national philanthropy-serving organizations (PSOs), based on the responses of 56 PSOs.

-Most PSOs have strategies and resources focused on diversity, equity, and inclusion.
-Nearly three-quarters (74%) of PSOs report having guiding principles or a strategic plan referencing diversity, equity, and/or inclusion (DEI), while a nearly equal number (68%) report having at least one staff member with job duties that include a focus on DEI.
+- Most PSOs have strategies and resources focused on diversity, equity, and inclusion (DEI).
+More than four out of five PSOs (83%) report having guiding principles or a strategic plan referencing DEI, 89% conducted at least one program with a DEI focus in the past 12 months, and 65% report having at least one staff member with job duties that include a focus on DEI.

 Restricted grants are largest source of PSO revenue.
-For PSOs overall, restricted grants represented the single largest share of their revenue (31%), followed by member dues (26%) and unrestricted grant support (21%).
-Smaller PSOs are far more dependent on member dues than larger PSOs.
+For PSOs overall, restricted grants represented the single largest share of their revenue (49%), followed by member dues (22%) and unrestricted grant support (13%).
+Regional PSOs and smaller PSOs are notably more dependent on member dues than national and/or larger PSOs.

-Nearly half of PSO expenses (47%) go to employee salaries and benefits, consistent with the average share reported by ASAE for nonprofit associations overall (49%).
-Regional PSOs reported slightly higher combined salary and benefits expenses than national PSOs, but national PSOs reported spending far more on consulting support.
+Half of PSO expenses go to employee salaries and benefits, consistent with the average share reported by ASAE for nonprofit associations overall (49%).
+Regional PSOs reported slightly higher combined salary and benefits expenses (56%) than national PSOs (44%), but national PSOs reported spending more on consulting support.

 PSO Membership Renewal & Growth

-PSOs have positive outlook on membership growth.
-Half of all PSOs expect to see an increase in institutional members in the current fiscal year and just 5% expect their membership to decline.
+- PSOs continue to report fairly high renewal rates and have a positive outlook on membership growth.
+PSOs reported a 94% median membership renewal rate, consistent with 2017.
+Meanwhile, half of all PSOs expect to see an increase in institutional members in the current fiscal year and just 7% expect a decline.

 Forum President & CEO David Biemesderfer shares reflections on some key findings from the report.